yiren-jian/Tcell-Peptide-PhyAugmentation/README.md

 ## T-Cell Receptor-Peptide Interaction Prediction with Physical Model Augmented Pseudo-Labeling

+The paper is accepted to KDD 2022.
 Code and data will be released soon.

+- [ ] code
+- [x] data